 - Complete academic record in English.
 (The applicant must pay necessary translation fees.) - Letter of application.
 (The applicant must write this letter in English, and in longhand, without assistance.) - Submit an official report of the scores on the Test of English as a Foreign Language (TOEFL), and meet minimum required scores: paper-based 550, computer-based 213, Internet-based (ibt) 79-80; or attain ELS level 112.
 The TOEFL scores are required for all students whose first language is not English. - Emergency fund.
 All international students will be required to have an emergency fund of \$500, to be kept on file in the Business Office.
 Any monies not used by the student while enrolled will be returned to the student (or sponsor) when the student officially withdraws from Florida College.
 If money from the emergency fund is used during the school year, that amount needs to be repaid to keep the balance at \$500 during the student's stay at Florida College. - Financial Ability Disclosure Worksheet.
-All international students must complete and return a Financial Ability Disclosure Worksheet before the Office of Enrollment Management provides the Declaration and Certification of Finances.
+All international students must complete and return a Financial Ability Disclosure Worksheet before the Office of Admissions and Retention Services provides the Declaration and Certification of Finances.
 Florida College is a small liberal arts college and is not supported by any church groups or government groups, and therefore has limited financial aid assistance for international students.
-The FAD worksheet enables Florida College to provide funds to incoming international students when need can be determined and verified and when funds are available. - Declaration and Certification of Finances form (available from the Office of Enrollment Management).
+The FAD worksheet enables Florida College to provide funds to incoming international students when need can be determined and verified and when funds are available. - Declaration and Certification of Finances form (available from the Office of Admissions and Retention Services).
 An I-20 immigration form will be issued after a student has been approved for admission and the Declaration of Finances form has been accepted.
-The student will be responsible for postage and handling fees incurred by the Office of Enrollment Management when mailing his or her I-20 immigration papers.
+The student will be responsible for postage and handling fees incurred by the Office of Admissions and Retention Services when mailing his or her I-20 immigration papers.

 International students are required to present official academic documentation to provide evidence of sufficient ability to complete college level coursework.
-If in the judgment of the Office of Enrollment Management the documentation presented is not adequate, then the applicant will need to submit ACT composite scores at or above 16 or SAT composite scores at or above 810 (Critical Reading and Math combined total) for acceptance to the college.
+The official documentation includes ACT composite scores at or above 16 or SAT composite scores at or above 810 (Critical Reading and Math combined total) for acceptance to the college.